 The Board’s role is to provide direction to the Centre on behalf of the community.
 Board members provide leadership and support the Centre to ensure it meets its goals.
 They oversee the organization and work with the Executive Director who performs operational duties.
 The Board extends its support for collaboration by working in partnership with staff and the community to carry out the Centre’s mission.

-Darcy DeMarsico works at Innovation, Science and Economic Development Canada, where she leads a unique industry – government collaboration to jointly tackle bottlenecks to economic prosperity.
+Darcy is an executive at Innovation, Science and Economic Development Canada, where she works to build globally competitive ecosystems in areas of Canadian technology leadership.
 Before joining ISED, Darcy spent six years at Rideau Hall, was chief of staff at the Federal Secretariat for the 2010 Olympic and Paralympic Games, and managed Canada’s post-conflict support to end the use of landmines in the Balkans.
 She has experience as a board member and volunteer on community and athletic organizations, and has been a client at CCHC for 40 years.
 When it is time to recharge, she can be found singing in a local choir or knitting socks for her kids.

 Valerie works as a clinician-researcher.
 She has master’s degrees in psychology and social work, and has worked in social service and health care settings, both directly with clients and at the system/provincial level to provide evidence-informed practices to improve mental health care services.
 She values connecting direct intervention services with research and evaluation practices to improve client outcomes.
 Valerie has collaborated on new community and health care initiatives to support developing partnerships between sectors.
-She has lived in the CCHC catchment area since 2009 and is proud to share the Centre’s values of engagement, inclusion, advocacy and diversity.
+She has lived in Centretown since 2009, served on the Board since 2016 and chaired the Quality Improvement Action Team since 2017.
+Valerie is proud to share the Centre’s values of engagement, inclusion, advocacy and diversity.